milindmore22/youtubefancybox/readme.md

-# YouTube FancyBox
+# Video Lightbox for YouTube/Vimeo

 Contributors: milindmore22

-A YouTube FancyBox uses fancy-box(light-box) to show YouTube video in a popup box on click of thumbnail which is generated from YouTube video.
+A Video Lightbox for YouTube/Vimeo uses fancy-box(light-box) to show YouTube video in a popup box on click of thumbnail which is generated from YouTube video.

 Offical Wordpress Plugin Repo : https://wordpress.org/plugins/youtubefancybox/
 ## Description

-A Youtube Fancybox uses colorbox /lightbox (thanks to  Jack Moore(http://www.jacklmoore.com/colorbox/) to show YouTube video in a popup box on click of thumbnail which is generated from
+A Video Lightbox for YouTube/Vimeo uses colorbox /lightbox (thanks to  Jack Moore(http://www.jacklmoore.com/colorbox/) to show YouTube video in a popup box on click of thumbnail which is generated from
 YouTube video. you can use it with shortcode in page, post and text widget.

 ## Example: